vicentel89/web-scraper/README.md

 ## Description

-This project utilizes NestJS, PostgreSQL, and TypeORM to perform web scraping and store the discovered links within a provided URL.
+This project utilizes NestJS, Cheerio, PostgreSQL, and TypeORM to perform web scraping and store the discovered links within a provided URL.
 It provides an API that accepts a URL and saves all the found links in a PostgreSQL database.

 ## Installation